two-torial/two-torial/docs/index.md

 !!! tip ""

-    *Changelogs are posted on our Discord.
-    There also are troubleshooting sections available if you need direct help!*
+    *There are troubleshooting sections available if you need direct help!*

 !!! warning "This site is by no means all-encompassing"